NibiriTheMan/ion.lua/README.md

 This work is distributed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+## Prerequisites

+To use this module, you will need at least Lua 5.2+.

 ## Usage

 This module creates a file that stores data, called an "ion".\